Scrum - Definition

-Scrum refers to an agile framework used in the management of knowledge work, paying attention to software development.
-This framework is designed for a team ranging from three to nine members who split their work into actions which can be finished within time-boxed iterations, known as “sprints”.
-The timeframe does not exceed one month and in most cases, it spans for two weeks.
-Then track progress, as well as, re-plan in 15-minute stand-up meetings, known as daily scrums.
+Scrum refers to an agile framework used in the management of knowledge work in software development.
+This framework is designed for a team ranging from three to nine members who split their work into actions which can be finished within time-boxed iterations, known as sprints.
+The timeframe generally spans two weeks but does not exceed one month and in most cases.
+The team then tracks progress.
+Scrum includes routine 15-minute stand-up meetings, known as daily scrums.

 A Little More on What is Scrum

-Approaches involved in the coordination of the work of many scrum teams in larger organizations comprise Scaled agile framework (SAFe), scrum of scrums, Large-scale Scrum (LeSS), and Scrum@Scale among others.
+Scaled agile framework (SAFe), scrum of scrums, Large-scale Scrum (LeSS), and Scrum@Scale, among others are common scrum approaches.

 In 2012, Scrum Alliance was founded by Schwaber alongside others and they were responsible for setting up the Certified Scrum accreditation series.
 Schwaber, in late 2009, left the Scrum Alliance and founded Scrum.org which is responsible for overseeing the parallel Professional Scrum accreditation series.